-Also beginning in 2016, the ACA requires that providers of minimum essential coverage, such as the Welfare Fund, report information to individuals to report on their income tax return that the individual, his/her spouse (if he/she files a joint return), and individuals he/she claims as dependents had qualifying health coverage (referred to as "minimum essential coverage") for some or all months during the year.
+Since 2016, the ACA has also required that providers of minimum essential coverage, such as the Welfare Fund, report information to individuals to report on their income tax return that the individual, his/her spouse (if he/she files a joint return), and individuals he/she claims as dependents had qualifying health coverage (referred to as "minimum essential coverage") for some or all months during the year.
 The Welfare Fund is required to distribute a Form 1095-B to individual taxpayers and is also required to use Form 1094-B to report the required information to the IRS and to transmit the Forms 1095-B.

-The Welfare Fund will distribute Form 1095-B to Participants by February 1, 2016.
-In addition, the Welfare Fund will electronically file Forms 1094-B and 1095-B with the IRS by March 31, 2016.
+The Welfare Fund will distribute Form 1095-B to Participants by March 2, 2018.
+In addition, the Welfare Fund will electronically file Forms 1094-B and 1095-B with the IRS by April 2, 2018.